-First of all a little bit about the history of Aluminum
+First a bit about the history of Aluminum

 The Greeks and Romans used aluminum salts as astringents for dressing wounds, but until the modern era, metallic aluminum was not refined.
 The first time it was produced as a metal, albeit impure, was in 1825 by a Danish physicist and chemist Hans Christian Orsted.

 Aluminum is the most widely used nonferrous metal.
 It comes second after iron.
 The list of things which are made of aluminum is very extensive, so I will only name a few:

 - In transportation, it is used for cars, aircraft, boats, bicycles, and spacecraft.